blueterry/ReactNextBoilerplate/readme.md

                 }
             }

+2. Added the user interface switch support
+3. Added the notification feature

+Todos:

-2. Todo: try to modify the web server setting to be able to upload to Heroku
+1. Todo: try to modify the web server setting to be able to upload to Heroku

     2.1.
 Add express support with sample provided by Next.js